-Effect: The Authority was not in compliance with Title 60 §180.2 or with the Bond Indenture.
+Effect: The Authority is not in compliance with Title 60 §180.2 and is not in compliance with the Bond Indenture.

-Recommendation: This non-compliance was resolved upon filing of the audit in April 2022.
+Recommendation: This non-compliance will be resolved upon the issuance and filing of these audited financial statements.
 We recommend that the appropriate County officials coordinate to ensure that future audits are completed and appropriately filed in a timely manner.